omarmiatello/telegram-api-generator/example/telegram_full.md

     InputPollOption(text: String, text_parse_mode: String, text_entities: List<MessageEntity>)

-<p>This object contains information about one answer option in a poll to send.</p>
+<p>This object contains information about one answer option in a poll to be sent.</p>

 | name | type | required | description |
 |---|---|---|---|